nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 ];
 ```

 Arrays, come with inbuilt operations that we can run on them.
 For instance, `todos.reverse()` will reverse the array for us.
-Some of the most useful features are operations that allow us to loop through the entire array and construct a new array.
+Some of the most useful features are operations that allow us to loop through the entire array and construct a new array by applying a function to each member of the array.
 A slightly odd concept, however, one you will become very familiar with.
 Some key operations are `map`, `reduce`, `filter` and `find`.

 Let's consider `map` in the context of our todo list. `map` allows us to apply a specific operation to each member of an array and generate an output array.